Detroit People Mover: Incidents

-2016 accident

 On May 15, 2016, 53-year-old Michael Whyte fell onto the track between the cars of a stopped train at Times Square.
 The train then departed automatically as normal, dragging Whyte along the track to his death.
-Following this incident, bollards were added to the system's platforms, preventing passengers from falling into the space between the cars.
-Whyte's family filed a lawsuit, alleging negligence on the part of the DTC.
+Following the incident, bollards were added to the system's platforms, preventing passengers from falling into the space between the cars.
+Whyte's family filed a lawsuit, alleging negligence on the part of DTC.
 Whyte's death is, to date, the only fatal accident in the People Mover's history.

 Stations

 The network has 13 stations.
 As the system runs in a one-way loop with a single track, each station only has one side platform, except for Times Square, which has a siding leading to the system's garage and an island platform.

 Public art

 Originally, the 13 stations were not planned to have any distinctive features.
 However, in 1984, after construction had recently begun, Irene Walt assembled a volunteer committee to persuade the project agency to include artwork in each station.
 Called the Downtown Detroit People Mover Art Commission (later known as Art in the Stations), they raised $2 million to finance the project.
 As a result, there are 18 new original pieces of art spread throughout the stations, plus a piece from 1903 that had previously been in storage, on permanent loan from the Detroit Institute of Arts.

 The commission's efforts and art installation were documented in a 30-minute film, Art in the Stations, by Sue Marx and Pamela Conn, who had recently won an Academy Award for the short documentary Young at Heart.
 Art in the Stations premiered at the Detroit Institute of Arts in 1989.
 In 2004, a coffee table book by Walt, also titled Art in the Stations, was published, with photographs by Balthazar Korab and information on all the station artwork and the artists who created them.

 Art was completed with the system opening in 1987 unless otherwise noted: